 5. Advocate for them

-From speaking up when a doctor brushes your mom’s medical concerns off as “just part of aging” to casting a vote for candidates protect the elderly’s interest, advocating basically means standing up for your parents.
+From speaking up when a doctor brushes your mom’s medical concerns off as “just part of aging” to voting for candidates that protect the elderly’s interest, advocating basically means standing up for your parents.
 Remember all those times they stood up for you- to unfair teachers, to bullies, to doctors who blew off your symptoms as “just part of growing up.